-- Problem sets: 10 problem sets will be assigned during the semester on the scientific aspects of the course.
+• Problem sets: problem sets will be assigned during the semester on the scientific aspects of the course.
 It is impossible to learn the science without working through examples.
 The problem sets will make up approximately 15% of the course grade.
 Note, only a representative sample of the problems will be graded.
-Solutions for the problem sets will be posted on the course web site. - Papers.
+Students are allowed to collaborate on problem sets; indeed I strongly encourage students to work in groups on these.
+However, as always, copying somebody else solution and submitting it as your own is strictly forbidden; this is not "collaboration".
+Solutions for the problem sets will be posted on the course web site.

+• Papers.
 There will be two written assignments during the semester.
 The first of these will be a short paper (3-4 pages) analyzing how the play Copenhagen deals critical historical, ethical and scientific issues raised in the course.
 The second paper will be somewhat longer (5-8 pages).
-In it students will focus on one of the central figures in the Manhattan Project and analyze his or her role in some key event.
-Collectively, these papers will account for approximately 25% of the final grade with 10% for the first paper and 15% for the second. - Quizzes: There will be guizzes on the reading.
-Collectively these will account for 10% of the grade.
+In it students will focus on one of the central figures in the Manhattan Project and analyze his or her role in some key event or some particular aspect of the program.
+Collectively, these papers will account for approximately 30% of the final grade with 10% for the first paper and 20% for the second.

+• Quizzes: There will be quizzes on the reading given during the lectures.
+Collectively these will account for approximately 5% of the grade.

-- Class Participation will be worth 10% of the grade.
-This includes both participation in the activities in the discussion sections and with the "clicker questions" in lecture - There will be a midterm exam and a final exam in this course.
-Together these will account for approximately 40% of the total grade. - Grading policies - Grades will NOT in general be given according to the scheme in which numerical scores greater than 90 corresponds to an A, between 80 and 90 a B etc. Rather, the correspondence between letter grades and numerical scores will depend on many factors including the difficulty of the assignment. - If a student miss a quiz or a problem set for a legitimate reason, he or she will be awarded the average score obtained for other quizzes or problem sets during the semester. - Late problem sets will not be accepted. - Late papers will be accepted.
+• Class Participation in section will be worth approximately 5% of the grade.

+• There will be a midterm exam and a final exam in this course.
+Together these will account for approximately 45% of the total grade.

+- Grading policies - Grades will NOT in general be given according to the scheme in which numerical scores greater than 90 corresponds to an A, between 80 and 90 a B etc. Rather, the correspondence between letter grades and numerical scores will depend on many factors including the difficulty of the assignment. - If a student miss a quiz or a problem set for a legitimate reason, he or she will be awarded the average score obtained for other quizzes or problem sets during the semester. - Late problem sets will not be accepted. - Late papers will be accepted.
 However, scores will be reduced by 10% for each day late.
 Papers more than 10 days late will not be accepted.